dependra1/demo-scenario-2/README.md

 1) What are different artifacts you need to create - name of the artifacts and its purpose.<br/> A -

 2) List the tools you will to create and store the ARM templates.<br/>
 A - To create ARM templates, we can use VS code and store the templates in local repos, Azure Git repos or Github repos.
 For this scenario, I have used Github repos.

-3) Explain the process and steps to create automated deployment pipeline. <br/> A - i) sync the github repository to VS code where we will commit the changes or deploy new templates
+3) Explain the process and steps to create automated deployment pipeline. <br/> A - i) sync the github repository to VS code where we will commit the changes or add new templates
     ii) In the build pipeline, set the deploy trigger to "Enable continuous integration"
     iii) Set the target resource group and subscription
     iv) Create appropriate stages as per the environments and setup appropriate triggers (eg: dev, uat, prod)